• Airbag warning light on

 • Do not ignore the airbag warning light

-• Have the airbag system inspected by a professional
+• Have the vehicle inspected by a professional

-Driving with a malfunctioning airbag system may violate safety regulations and increase the risk of injury in an accident.
+Driving with a malfunctioning airbag system can be dangerous and may violate safety regulations.

-The airbag control module is typically located under the dashboard or center console.
+The airbag control module is typically located under the center console or beneath the driver's seat.

-Q: Can I drive my car with the B0031 code?
+Q: Can I drive my car with this code?

-A: It's not recommended to drive with an airbag system fault, as the airbags may not deploy in an accident.
+A: It's not recommended to drive the car as the airbag may not deploy in an accident.